+The concrete is left in the mould for two days in a damp atmosphere or under damp.
 The cube must be protected from extremes of temperature.
 After this time the cube is removed from the mould without damage and extreme care is required in loosening the section of the mould.
 The cube should then be placed in a curing tank of clean water at 20 °C until taken to the laboratory for testing.
 These conditions should be maintained during transit as well and delivery should be 24 hours before any tests, which are usually carried out at either seven days or 28 days from casting.
 The laboratory report will give the compressive strength of the concrete in N/mm2 which should be compared with the requirements of the grade of concrete being used.
 Figure 4.5 illustrates the model used and a typical cube after testing. {11}